We need thriving wild places.

 When bear populations lose their ability to connect with other bear populations, inbreeding ensues and the gene pools weaken.

-Even with 44 national parks scattered throughout the Yellowstone to Yukon region, protected areas alone are not big enough to ensure the long-term survival of this indicator species.
+Even with 44 national parks scattered throughout the Yellowstone to Yukon region, protected areas alone are not big enough to ensure the long-term survival of this umbrella species.

 The Big Unknown: Climate Change